🦘 Expert Wildlife Guides · 2026

 Kangaroos & Wallabies

-Most iconic Australian animal.
-95%+ sighting success rate in natural habitats.
-Best viewed early morning or late afternoon when feeding.
-Spring offers baby joeys.
-Locations: National parks, golf courses, rural areas across Australia.
+The most iconic Australian animal.
+95%+ sighting success in natural habitats.
+Best viewed early morning or late afternoon when they're feeding.
+Spring offers baby joeys still riding in pouches.
+Locations: national parks, golf courses, rural areas across the country.

 🐨